MaksimDzhangirov/backendBankExample/docs/part27-eng.md

         aws-region: us-east-1
 ```

-Alright, now let's create some credentials to allow Github to access
+Alright, now let's create some credentials to allow GitHub to access
 our AWS account.
 In the console, I'm gonna search for IAM

 ![](../images/part27/11.png)

+## AWS IAM

 Here it is.
 You can read more about it in this [documentation page](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).
 Basically, IAM stands for Identity and Access Management.
 It is a web
 service that helps you securely control access to AWS resources.
 You
 can use it to control who is authenticated and authorized to use your
 AWS resources.
 There are several kinds of identities you can set up, you
-can see them in the Identities section of the left-hand side menu.
+can see them in the `Identities` section of the left-hand side menu.

 ![](../images/part27/12.png)

 The first one is `User`, which represents 1 single person or application.
-the second one is `User Group`, which let you specify the same set of
+The second one is `User Group`, which let you specify the same set of
 permissions for multiple users at once.

 As you can see in the picture,